Package 'PLSDAbatch'

 Description

 This function corrects for batch effects in case-control microbiome studies.
-Briefly, the relative abundance of microbial variables (i.e. bacterial taxa) in case (i.e. disease) samples are converted to percentiles of the equivalent variables in control (i.e. healthy) samples within a batch prior to pooling data across batches.
-Pooled batches must have similar case and control cohort definitions.
+Briefly, the relative abundance of microbial variables (i.e. bacterial taxa) in case (i.e. disease) samples is converted to percentiles of the corresponding variables in control (i.e. healthy) samples within each batch, before pooling data across batches.
+Pooled batches must share comparable case and control cohort definitions.

 Usage